Dinah Lee: Awards and nominations

 As from December 2010, Lee is a board member of Phonographic Performance Company of Australia.

 In October 2019 she was presented with the President's Award from the Variety Artists Club of New Zealand.

+In November 2025 she was presented with the Benny Award from the Variety Artists Club of New Zealand, the highest honour for a New Zealand variety entertainer.

 Aotearoa Music Awards

 The Aotearoa Music Awards (previously known as New Zealand Music Awards (NZMA)) are an annual awards night celebrating excellence in New Zealand music and have been presented annually since 1965.